Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 Optic neuritis occurs when swelling (inflammation) damages the optic nerve — a bundle of nerve fibers that transmits visual information from your eye to your brain.
 Common symptoms of optic neuritis include pain with eye movement and temporary vision loss in one eye.

-If your multiple sclerosis flares up, steroids can treat your symptoms quickly.
-An MS flare is caused by inflammation in your nerves and myelin, the sheath of tissue around your nerves.
-Steroids help relieve your MS flare because they reduce the nerve inflammation.
+If multiple sclerosis flares up, steroids can treat symptoms quickly.
+An MS flare is caused by inflammation in the nerves and myelin, the sheath of tissue around nerves.
+Steroids help relieve MS flare because they reduce the nerve inflammation.

-Steroids can shorten your MS flare.
-They ease your symptoms more quickly than if you just did nothing.
-But these medications don’t affect the long-term course of your MS.
+Steroids can shorten an MS flare.
+They ease the symptoms quickly but these medications don’t affect the long-term course of MS.

-Even if you take steroids, you’ll recover from your flare gradually.
-It may take up to 6 months to get back to how you normally feel.
+Usually people recover from a flare gradually.
+It may take up to 6 months to feel normal again.